Sign up to our Newsletter

 Katherine is Leader of the Irish Chamber Orchestra since 2002 and regularly directs from the leader’s chair.
 As director and soloist, with the ICO, she has toured Germany, China and Singapore, appeared at the West Cork Chamber Music Festival, and more recently, at the Kilkenny Arts Festival where she co-directed late Beethoven quartets, arranged for string orchestra, with ICO principal cellist, Christian Elliott.

-Katherine has been a guest leader with the Manchester Camerata, the Scottish Chamber Orchestra, the Royal Scottish National Orchestra and will perform in that role with the City of Birmingham Symphony Orchestra next year.
+Katherine has been a guest leader with the Manchester Camerata, the Scottish Chamber Orchestra, the Royal Scottish National Orchestra and will perform in that role with the City of Birmingham Symphony Orchestra for several projects this year.
 She has also been guest soloist with the RTE National Symphony Orchestra and Concert Orchestra.

 She is currently a Professor at the CIT Cork School of Music and the Irish World Academy of Music.
 She plays a Jean Baptiste Vuillaume violin and her bows are by Irish maker Gary Leahy.